Platyzoa

-The paraphyletic "Platyzoa" /ˌplætᵻˈzoʊ.ə/ are a group of protostome unsegmented animals proposed by Thomas Cavalier-Smith in 1998.
+The "Platyzoa" /ˌplætᵻˈzoʊ.ə/ are a group of protostome unsegmented animals proposed by Thomas Cavalier-Smith in 1998.
 Cavalier-Smith included in Platyzoa the phylum Platyhelminthes (or flatworms), and a new phylum, the Acanthognatha, into which he gathered several previously described phyla of microscopic animals.
 Later it has been described as paraphyletic, containing the Rouphozoa and the Gnathifera.
+Since 2022 it is believed that Platyzoa are monophyletic and also includes Mesozoa.

 Phyla

 One scheme placed the following phyla in Platyzoa: